yogeshojha/rengine/README.md

 **What do you get in return?**

-* Much thanks from Maintainer
+* Many thanks from Maintainer
 * Monetary Rewards
 * CVE ID(s)